-- 1. Count the number of prime numbers in an array of positive integers. - 2.
-Find the ten largest numbers in an array. - 3.
+- 1. Find the ten largest numbers in an array. - 2.
+Count the number of prime numbers in an array of positive integers. - 3.
 Given a (small) pattern string and a (large) text string, find the first occurrence of the pattern in the text.